Slippery Elm

 Possible IBD Adjunct (In Vitro Antioxidant)

-The in vitro study found slippery elm to be the most potent antioxidant among 6 herbs evaluated for inflammatory bowel disease, comparable to 5-aminosalicylate (a standard IBD treatment).
-Authors flagged it as a candidate for formal in vivo IBD evaluation, which has not been conclusively done.
+An in vitro study found slippery elm to be the most potent antioxidant among 6 herbs evaluated for inflammatory bowel disease, comparable to 5-aminosalicylate (a standard IBD treatment).
+It was flagged as a candidate for formal in vivo IBD evaluation, which has not been conclusively done.

 Cough/Sore Throat Symptomatic Relief